encode/django-rest-framework/docs/api-guide/permissions.md

 ## How permissions are determined

 Permissions in REST framework are always defined as a list of permission classes.
-Before running the main body of the view, each permission in the list is checked.
+Before running the main body of the view each permission in the list is checked.

 If any permission check fails an `exceptions.PermissionDenied` exception will be raised, and the main body of the view will not run.